gaps-closure/gaps-closure.github.io/docs/Java/05-05-aspectOutput.md

 ### Output Directory Structure

-Below is the sample output directory structure created by the Java tool chain for the demo application.
-The AspectJ definitions and other artifacts, along with the original application, for each enclave is placed in a separate directory.
+Below is the sample output directory structure created by the Java toolchain for the demo application.
+The AspectJ definitions and other artifacts, along with the original application, for each enclave are placed in a separate directory.
 In addition, the HAL configuration files (`xdconf.ini` and `hal_*.cfg`) are put at the top level.

 ![](docs/Java/images/output.png){#codeGenOutput}

-Inside each enclave, AspectJ related files are placed under the aspect subdirectory.
+Inside each enclave, AspectJ-related files are placed under the aspect subdirectory.
 Below is a sample for the purple enclave.

 ![](docs/Java/images/purple.png){#purple}